7: Pharmacologic Issues Across the Lifespan

 7.1.3 Metabolism

 The developing liver in neonates and infants produces decreased levels of microsomal enzymes.
 This may decrease the ability to metabolize medications, necessitating lower drug doses.
 As an infant’s liver matures and liver metabolism increases, the infant may require higher doses of medications.
-Age (in weeks) is an important consideration when prescribing for neonates and infants as liver function may change weekly.
+Age (in weeks) is important when prescribing for neonates and infants, as liver function may change weekly.
 Hepatic function reaches maturity at about two years old.

 7.1.4 Elimination